Singaporean up for 2 Oscars for work on La La Land

 "I remember telling my husband that I wanted more responsibility on a project that I was doing, that I wanted to be in a position where I could make decisions.
 My husband just told me to tell them that.
 So I did," said Morgan, who also worked on "Hairspray."
 "I think we have to speak up, say what we want, and take responsibility for making it known when we want to advance."

-Both think there's a need for women to find mentors who can provide guidance and feedback on work and career choices.
+Both think there is a need for women to find mentors who can provide guidance and feedback on work and career choices.
 That means these women may be in line to become mentors to the next generation of sound editors and mixers.
-Lee says she's been approached by women who want to make a career in sound editing, sound design, and sound effects and look to understand the profession better.
+Lee said she has been approached by women who want to make a career in sound editing, sound design and sound effects, and look to understand the profession better.

 She encourages her staff to think of the next step: Assistants should consider trying to become editors, and editors should think about becoming supervisors.

-Lee developed a love for movies early on, her father was an audiophile with a great home theater and loved to watch movies with his daughter.
+Lee developed a love for movies early on; her father was an audiophile with a great home theatre and loved to watch movies with his daughter.
 She moved to Los Angeles in 1998.

 "Your passion for what you do will carry you, but you also have to be willing to really learn how to do everything within your field," said Lee.